vsivsi/meteor-file-collection/README.md

 fc = new fileCollection('fs',  // base name of collection
   { resumable: false,          // Disable resumable.js upload support
     chunkSize: 2*1024*1024,    // Use 2MB chunks for gridFS and resumable
-    baseUrl: '\gridfs\fs',     // Default base URL for all HTTP methods
+    baseURL: '\gridfs\fs',     // Default base URL for all HTTP methods
     locks: {                   // Parameters for gridfs-locks
       timeOut: 360,            // Seconds to wait for an unavailable lock
       pollingInterval: 5,      // Seconds to wait between lock attempts